AVEVA/PI-Connector-for-UFL-Samples/README.md

 # PI-Connector-for-UFL-Samples

-Documentation and supporting files to demonstrate usage of the PI Connector for UFL.
+These samples show how to get started with the PI Connector for UFL beta REST endpoint feature.

+If you would like to try the beta please contact your OSIsoft account manager.

 ## Contents

-1. Details on the use of the PI Connector for UFL REST endpoint
+1. Details on how to use of the PI Connector for UFL REST endpoint
 2. Python sample to create a data file and "PUT" it to the UFL REST endpoint.

 ##Getting Started